-Groom-to-be tells bride she's being unreasonable for wanting 'extravagant' dress, asks internet if he's being a jerk
+Groom-to-be tells bride she's being unreasonable for wanting 'extravagant' dress, asks Internet if he's being a jerk

 CLICK HERE TO SIGN UP FOR OUR LIFESTYLE NEWSLETTER

-“I tried to show her some dresses I found on [the Wish app] and others … but she was having none of it.”
+“I tried to show her some dresses I found on [the Wish app] and others … but she was having none of it," he wrote.

 The whole thing soon turned “nasty,” Josh said, adding that “Emma has been extremely cold to me” and acting like a “toddler.”